 – Jill

 If you know me, you know I absolutely love an easy, simple twist on a beloved classic.
 And these baked stuffed peppers are guaranteed to hit the spot.
-I swear, the flavor profile is one of my favs; and my stuffed pepper casserole and my crock pot stuffed pepper soup are regulars around here.
+I swear, the flavor profile is one of my favs; as my crock pot stuffed pepper soup is on regular rotation around here.
+And, unlike most stuffed pepper recipes, there’s no boiling or blanching the peppers first, rather they just go straight into the baking dish!

 Ok, so let’s talk about the “Italian” aspect of this recipe.
 Like traditional stuffed peppers, I use ground beef and regular long grain white rice.
 But, unlike the traditional version, I’m using my favorite marinara sauce, an Italian cheese blend, parmesan cheese, and Italian season.
 I mean, how can you go wrong?
 Are they authentic?
 No. Are they delicious?
 Most definitely.